 DO-254 Introduction

-DO-254 facts, myths, challenges, and successes described in this paper.
+DO-254 facts, myths, challenges, and successes are described in this paper.
 DO-254 can be expensive, sometimes increasing hardware development/documentation costs by 150%.
-This DO-254 paper provides facts to hopefully reduce DO-254 costs by 20-50%.
+Our DO-254 paper provides facts to hopefully reduce DO-254 costs by 20-50%.

 1. Firmware was playing a larger role in avionics, with developers rapidly leveraging increased silicon-based complexity, and

-2. The avionics firmware development process was unregulated, with certification performed after-the-fact at a high level
+2. The avionics firmware development process was relatively unregulated, with certification performed after-the-fact at a high level

 Twenty years ago, firmware was relegated to specialized functions within avionics as compared to its highly varied role today.
 There were multiple reasons early firmware was more limited in aviation: